8aran/8aran/README.md

 </a>
 <br />

-### I'm Baran 🦸‍♂️
+## What I'm up to:
-- Actively learning web development.
+- Learning web dev.
-- Computer Science student.
+- Being a CS student.
-- Currently working on recreating my website.
+- Working on recreating a personal website.